-Note: Total loans includes on- and off- balance sheets exposures post CRM and CCF subject to credit risk.
-Total debt securities includes all exposures subject to counterparty credit risk.
+Note: Total loans includes on- and off- balance sheets exposures post CRM and CCF subject to credit and counterparty credit risk.

 Financial and other eligible collateral can include cash, debt securities, equities or gold, and their values are taken into account for the purposes of calculating the risk-weighted exposure amount of the underlying exposure.